The Grand Burstin Hotel: 1955 to 1965: Burstin takeover and re-opening

 Folkestone Justices approved of proposed plans submitted by H. S. Worthing-Edridge for licensed parts of the Royal Pavilion Hotel in 1960.
 These plans included a bar in the reception room and the pre-war smoking room becoming a cocktail lounge.
-Building alterations under the design of architect Cyril P. Griggs included the splitting of the north block from the main building with two new bars located there and changes to the banquet hall, toilets and cloakrooms.
-One year later, Motyl Burstin re-opened two bars, marking the first time since World War II where the public were able to purchase alcohol at the hotel.
-A lounge bar in the previous booking office was also opened, with the proposed cocktail bar also opened.
-In 1965, there was expressed interest in adding two new wings to the Royal Pavilion building.
+Building alterations under the design of the architect Cyril P. Griggs included the splitting of the north block from the main building with two new bars located there and changes to the banquet hall, toilets and cloakrooms.
+(Note: Folkestone Herald 28 May 1960.
+Local News Accessed: 12 October 2025) One year later, Motyl Burstin re-opened two bars, marking the first time since World War II where the public were able to purchase alcohol at the hotel.
+A lounge bar was opened in the previous booking office, with the proposed cocktail bar also opening.
+(Note: Folkestone Gazette 17 May 1961.
+Local News Accessed: 12 October 2025) In 1965, there was expressed interest in adding two new wings to the Royal Pavilion building.